 Doesn't it seem like everyone is cutting their hair short?
-If you're tempted to take the leap and chop off your locks we're right there with you.
+If you're tempted to take the leap and chop off your locks, we're right there with you.
 Change can be fun and exciting, but like with anything, it's important to make a well-informed decision.
-Because while hair grows back, a bad hair cut could be extremely frustrating.
+Because while waiting for your hair to grow back, a bad hair cut can be extremely frustrating.
 Sure, a short hair length is super on-trend, but it's not for everyone.
 Read on for six tips to use as your hair length guide, so you can make the chop with confidence.

 Play around with several wigs.
 You'll quickly learn which lengths flatter you most and which ones work best with your face shape and personality.

 Believe it or not, short hair can be high maintenance, mainly because you have to get it cut every four to six weeks.
 If you're the wash-and-go type, then you should pick a hairstyle that will air dry beautifully.
 If you like to style your strands, then consider a hairstyle that's versatile and can be worn curly, wavy, or straight.
 If you're a busy mom or live in a hot climate, a hair length that can be thrown into a ponytail or swept back with a headband will be your best friend.